 Yes, you can double the recipe.
 If you want thicker and taller biscuits double the recipe and bake the dough in a 9×9 baking pan or loaf pan.
 Or if you want thinner biscuits, you can use a bigger pan to bake them.

 I was so happy about how these 7-Up biscuits turned out and have to admit I was surprised.
 I don’t usually like biscuits made with Bisquick, but these biscuits were so fluffy and light and I loved the flavor.
+I’ve also used Bisquick to make super easy cheese biscuits, too.
+Or, you might like to try my 3-ingredient biscuits!

 This is a great quick and easy biscuit recipe and I can see why it’s all over the internet!
 I’ll definitely make them again.